choiharam/card/README.md

 What I think would be nice to make is...

-1. a **Performance on the stage.**
+1. **a Performance on the stage.**
 	- The main concern from this perspective is that, there might be no OUTPUT(sound) for a long time.
 And having no dynamic stuffs on a stage for a long time is not good at all, since it will make it boring.
 And as you might know, this game is somewhat too difficult for the audience to follow.
 So there needs to be many more considerations in order to perform it on a stage.(like having a ready-made-senario of how to play each turn, combining with a different kind of performance, etc.)
-2. an **Educational Tool** by which people can learn simple rules of how to use electric components.
+2. **an Educational Tool by which people can learn simple rules of how to use electric components.**
 	- For this, the game itself needs to be more simplified.
-If there is no CMOS chip in this game, and if we do this only with LED, resistor and capacitor, then even people without any background knowledge of electricity could also play this game(by learning a tiny bit of the components, like anode and cathode of the LED, etc.)
+If there is no CMOS chip in this game, and if we do this only with LED, resistor and capacitor, then even people without any background knowledge of electronics could also play this game(by learning a tiny bit of the components, like anode and cathode of the LED, etc.)
-3. just a Game. like Chess or Go.
+3. **just a Game. like Chess or Go.**
 	- Let's grab some beer and play this!